 Today let’s focus on how to pack a dish box.
 Dish boxes, also called dish packs, are a specialized packing carton that is used to protect your most fragile and breakable items.
 Most moving cartons are built with a single layer of corrugated cardboard, but the dish box has a double layer of corrugated cardboard.
 These extra-thick walls give the items inside an added layer of protection, but it also increases the cost of the box itself.
 Because of this, you want to be sure you are only packing the correct items inside this box.
 If it is not a delicate item, it probably shouldn’t go in a dish box.

-If you have not read our General Packing Advice post yet, take a minute to read this post as well before you begin to pack a dish box.
+For home movers, if you have not read our General Packing Advice post yet, take a minute to read this post as well before you begin to pack a dish box.
 It covers the materials you will need, box assembly tips, labeling instructions, and other useful information.

 Items to Pack:

 Plates, bowls, glasses, cups, stemware, small appliances, vases, lamp bases, electronics